Marketing for accountants: 15 easy tips for 2022

 This strategy gives you instant credibility and social proof.
 You’ll find it surprising how much business CPA firms pick up using unconventional accounting marketing ideas.

-#11 Try LinkedIn for innovative marketing
+11. Try a LinkedIn marketing strategy

 LinkedIn is the best professional online resource for making industry contacts.